-Landscapers love the spring, summer and autumn.
+Landscapers love the spring, summer, and fall.
 Spring showers bring tall lawns and dozens of orders to get the yard ready for the warm months.
 Summers provide weekly mowing maintenance and lots of landscaping projects.
 In autumn, clients need leaves raked and removed.

 But winters?
 Winters can be hard for landscapers.
 People rarely go outside, and when they do venture out, landscaping is far from their minds.
 Most landscaping companies scale back in the winter season, relying on funds from the warmer months to carry them through until business picks up again in the spring.